NewImproved/Actionable-notifications-script/README.md

-# Home Assistant Actionable Notifications
+# Home Assistant Actionable Notifications Script
 This script provides a flexible system for sending actionable notifications to users through Home Assistant.
 It allows you to send customized notifications with interactive buttons that can trigger different actions when pressed.
 ## Features